Find Trade Colleges

 $8,420 Average Tuition & Fees

 A rank of #2 on this year’s list means Kapiolani Community College is a great place for trade school students working on their associate degree who want the most bang for their educational buck.
-Kapiolani CC is located in Honolulu, Hawaii and has a medium-sized student population.
-In 2021-2022, this school awarded 787 associate degrees to qualified students.
+Located in Honolulu, Hawaii, the medium-sized public school awarded 787 diplomas to qualifed associate degree students in 2021-2022.

-Kapiolani CC does offer online classes for certain degree levels.
+You may have the opportunity to take online classes at Kapiolani CC.
 In 2020-2021 about 93% of the undergraduate students at the school chose to take one or more online courses.

 #3